martynp/offline_crates/README.md

 * Make all of the above simpler!
   * Package executables
   * Docker container for server
-  * Simple homepage for server allowing searching - the offline repository might be a bit behind crates-io.index so users will need to know which versions of a crate are avaliable.
+  * Simple homepage for server allowing searching - the offline repository might be a bit behind crates-io.index so users will need to know which versions of a crate are available.
   * Testing...
   * Refactoring...